yhuang6540/PGcrimes/README.md

 * Add additional filtering options for the Home page
 * Offer more and different options for the user to search using different dates and other relevant crime data elements
 * Create an interactive map for users to further explore crime within Prince George's county
-* Ensure browser compatability with other main browsers such as Firefox and Internet Explorer